-Considerations for SV-COM-X83
+Considerations for SV-COM-T25 and SV-COM-T8 Transceivers

-The SV-COM-T8 VHF COM Transceiver Module is supplied to Dynon Avionics by Trig Avionics Limited and is derived from the Trig TY91 VHF radio system.
 The TY91 VHF radio unit supplied by Trig communicates only with the TC90 Front Panel Controller.
-The Dynon Avionics SV-COM-T8 communicates only with the Dynon Avionics SV-COM-PANEL.
-Modifications to the TY91 to create the SV-COM-T8 involved only control and interface - the transmitter/receiver sections were not modified.
+The Dynon Avionics SV-COM-T25/T8 communicates only with the Dynon Avionics SV-COM-PANEL.
+Modifications to the TY91 to create the SV-COM-T25/T8 involved only control and interface - the transmitter/receiver sections were not modified.